 **Behavior charts in planners are to be signed daily (Monday through Friday).
 This allows me to communicate how your child is doing in class.
 Also, the planner itself is to be signed nightly as well to show that you have seen that night’s homework assignment.
 If either or both are not signed daily your student will move to a yellow card in the morning.

 If a student is having behavior problems in other areas and I have already spoken to them regarding this, I will use the card system for those situations also.
+However, in some cases depending on circumstances cards may not be used.
+Something else that is used in the classroom is "cubes."
+If a student is doing something they should not be doing they may receive a cube.
+If they get three, they will owe an entire recess.
+The cubes will start over each time he or she receives three.
 I set these rules and consequences for my students in order for them to reach achievement in my classroom.
 I want to make sure they know that I hold high expectations for them in the classroom which will foster success!

 The best reward for a job well done is satisfaction.
-Other rewards are:
+Other rewards could be:

-· Viking Pride cards to spend at the Viking Pride Store
+- Viking Pride cards to spend at the Viking Way Store